Letter from the Director

-The Wadsworth Center Master of Science in Laboratory Sciences Program combines lecture-based course work with direct laboratory training.
-In this two-year fulltime program, students will have hands-on experience in areas such as public health investigation, infectious disease, environmental assessment, and genetic testing, with specific emphasis on the activities of a public health laboratory.
+The Wadsworth Center Master of Science in Laboratory Sciences Program combines lecture-based coursework with direct laboratory training.
+In this two-year program, students gain hands-on experience in areas such as public health investigation, infectious disease, environmental assessment, and genetic testing, with specific emphasis on the activities of a public health laboratory.

 Director of Scientific Education,